Eagles wonder ‘what if?’ after Wentz knocked out with injury

 “I’d say yes, if he’s healthy, with the gameplan that we had,” Eagles coach Doug Pederson said.

-Pederson said a trainer notified him that Wentz needed to be checked out in the sideline medical tent.
-Wentz then left for the locker room late in the first quarter, never to return to the field.
+Pederson said a trainer notified him that Wentz needed to be checked in the medical tent.
+Wentz then left for the locker room late in the first quarter, never to return.

 “I kind of knew something was wrong right away,” Eagles tight end Zach Ertz said.
 “Just the way he got up.
 I’m devastated for my guy.
 Really tough.”